 I know there’s certainly not a one size fits all answer here.
 But any suggestions based on your experience?

-And about the subpar engagement you’re encountering, hear me when I say that it’s not you, it’s them.
+The subpar engagement you’re encountering, hear me when I say that it’s not you, it’s them.
 This is not atypical behavior.
 In fact, this is the current trend with most guys online today.
 I’m with you—it’s annoying.

 The good news is that, initially, the hi-drive-by is not a sign that men aren’t interested.

-I want you to pretend that men think online dating is exactly the same as meeting a person IRL.
+Some guys think online dating is exactly the same as meeting a person IRL.
 Face-to-face, you say “hi there” when you talk to a stranger.
 You don’t show up out of nowhere and blurt out two or three paragraphs of introduction and dialogue until you get a “hello” back from your audience.

 Given this, let’s look at a scenario you could try out when you’re faced with an email exchange that leaves you wondering where to go next: